Rachel Carson

 Lived 1907 – 1964.

+Rachel Carson played a key role in birth of environmentalism in the 20th century.
 A zoologist by training, she resigned from the government’s Fish and Wildlife Service when her book The Sea Around Us became an award-winning bestseller.
 Her distinctive writing was both scientifically clear and linguistically evocative.

 In the late 1950s, Carson became increasingly aware of the harmful effects of chemicals such as the insecticide DDT on the environment.
 This pushed her to write her most famous work Silent Spring and then defend herself against attacks from commercial interests while fighting a personal battle with cancer.